llu13701/cm1_python_test/README.md

 <h3>Tips</h3>
 <ol>
-<li> 1.
-Please use python>3.8.1 for langchain related test. </li>
+<li>Please use python>3.8.1 for langchain related test. </li>
-<li> 2.
-Please feel free to google or use any tools that you can think of to finish these tasks.  </li>
+<li>Please feel free to google or use any tools that you can think of to finish these tasks.  </li>
-<li> 3.
-You don't have to finish all the tasks, do as much as you can.  </li>
+<li>You don't have to finish all the tasks, do as much as you can.  </li>
 </ol>

 <h3>Django Test Instruction</h3>